 For the first morning, Colin ordered the crab cake eggs benedict, and I ordered the lobster omelette.
 The next morning, Colin ordered the lobster omelette an I scarfed the crab cake eggs benedict.
 We are aware that there were other things on the menu, but… lobster and crab cake for breakfast?!
 You don’t say no to that.

 I must add at this point how delightful the waitstaff at One Bellevue was.
 Not only did our waiter agree with gusto to take the goofy photo above (and three other versions of it), but each day he made our morning bright with his cheerfulness.
 The Food and Beverage Manager also stopped by to chat with us, and genially answered our questions amid our giant bites of food.

 So, did we do anything in Newport besides eating and sleeping?
 It was hard to tear ourselves away from the hotel, but yes, we did tour some astounding mansions on the Cliff Walk, and eat an exotic dinner out.
 But those stories and photos shall appear in a subsequent article.
 For now, just know that 230 Boston middle schoolers will have two totally refreshed and happy teachers tomorrow, thanks to the Hotel Viking and Discover Newport!

 So what’s YOUR take, dear readers?
 Have you visited Newport or this hotel?
 Have you also taken a mini-vacation that has made all the difference?
 Do share!

-If you enjoyed this article, please consider using the following easy links to book the Hotel Viking, or search other Newport hotels, or browse Newport vacation home rentals, as it will support this site with a small commission at no extra cost to you.
+If you enjoyed this article, please consider using the following easy affiliate links to book the Hotel Viking, or search other Newport hotels, or browse Newport vacation home rentals, as it provides a small commission at no extra cost to you.
 Thanks, and happy travels!